dtaht/blog-cerowrt/content/post/bufferbloat_vs_quality.md

 +++

-Nearly 4 years ago we had finally beaten bufferbloat on ethernet, dsl, cable modems, and fiber.
+Nearly 4 years ago we had finally beaten bufferbloat on ethernet, dsl, cable modems, and fiber by putting another router in front of the mis-behaving devices to control them better.

-Time went by...

-As ISP bandwidths cracked 60Mbits on a more regular basis, we ran out of CPU on common low end hardware to do the job right.
+Time went by... the hope has long been that these new fq/aqm technologies would make it into the next generation of devices... but, as ISP bandwidths cracked 60Mbits on a more regular basis, we ran out of CPU on common low end home routers to do the job right.

 Starting about 2 years ago, we've worked on improving the speed of the code, using a new variant of htb+fq_codel we call [cake](http://www.bufferbloat.net/projects/codel/wiki/CakeTechnical).